 Looking for gluten-free dairy-free recipes and meal ideas for winter?
 Check out these 25 awesome recipes, including breakfast, lunch, dinner, drinks, and dessert.

 Note: I am a proud Amazon, Chomps, and Thrive Market affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 Truth time: winter is not my favorite season of the year.
 But with layers to keep me warm plus delicious food that I can whip up in my kitchen all season long, there really are some great reasons to actually love and embrace winter.

 So even if it’s not your favorite season of the year, it’s still one to love, especially if you’re a food lover like me.

 In this post, I have put together 25 awesome winter recipes, including from breakfast, lunch, dinner, desserts and drinks.

 I’ve got you covered all season long from everything from breakfast casseroles and porridges in the morning to delicious soups and chili recipes for lunches.

-There’s also hearty shepherd’s pie and rice bowls for dinner, and amazing gingerbread cookies and paleo mug cakes for dessert.
+There’s also hearty chicken and dumplings and easy casseroles for dinner, and amazing peanut butter cookies and paleo mug cakes for dessert.